 The root cause of the issue has already been identified by Jeep.
 As per the recall filing, it’s all down to a simple snap ring.
 “An input shaft snap ring that is not fully seated may allow uncontrolled movement of the input shaft inward,” reads the notice.
 “Uncontrolled movement leads to the potential for wear to the range shift sleeve, spline damage, and/or range fork damage which can cause an unexpected loss of motive power or loss of PARK function while stationary.”

-Simply put, if the PTU fails, the wheels and transmission are effectively no longer connected.
+Simply put, if the snap ring isn’t locked in place, the input shaft can wiggle around and get damaged, to the point where the PTU fails.
+If that happens, the wheels and transmission are effectively no longer connected.
 Thus, you get no drive and no Park function.

 It might appear that Jeep figured this out quickly, but it’s actually taken some time to solve this issue.
 NHTSA actually began its pre-investigation of this problem in April 2024.
 Biweekly meetings between the agency and automaker have been ongoing since August, with the recall officially issued on January 16.